Albin31/ERA5-land_processing/README.md

 ### Content
 The file contains the following functions:
   - call hourly ERA5-land API to get data for multiple variables, over multiple years.
-  - aggregate the monthly time series.
+  - Create hourly time series over all the years downloaded for each variable (netcdf file).